 Gitana Beriau – Gigi the Dessert Genius

 Gitana (or Gigi as she is best known) might be best likened to the Wizard of Oz.
 She, without a doubt, is the one who makes things happen, even if she’s behind a curtain doing so.
 She’s thrilled to accompany L’Atelier each summer, as it allows her to reunite her love of the arts and education with her enthusiasm and talent for dessert making.
 An artist in her own right (she’s a cellist and former dancer), Gitana is also well versed in art history and culture.
 She has led students on tours to Austria and Italy, alongside her husband, Wilfred, and has also led intensive wilderness excursions through the mountains of Maine, New Hampshire, Colorado and New Mexico.
-Gitana holds a degree in musical performance and a minor in art history from Plymouth State University and recently earned her MA from Lesley University.
+Gitana holds a degree in musical performance and a minor in art history from Plymouth State University and earned an MA from Lesley University.

-Remy and Coco-Lyon Jacquet – Little Helpers
+Remy and Coco-Lyon Jacquet – Young Helpers